How Does The Coronavirus (COVID-19) Affect Divorce And Domestic Relations In Ohio Courts?

 When it comes to raising happy children, some parenting approaches are more effective than others.
 Well adjusted and happy adults tend to be raised by parents who were caring and engaged, but also set and enforce high expectations for behavior.

-Dr. Ramey’s favorite inspiring quotes from over the years.
 In addition to collecting baseball cards, I started writing down favorite quotes when I was in elementary school.
-My mom ‘cleaned out’ (i.e., threw away) my cards when I went to college, but I’ve continued to collect the inspirational perspectives from others.
+My mom “cleaned out” (i.e., threw away) my cards when I went to college, but I’ve continued to collect the inspirational perspectives from others.